 Cheapest non-owner car insurance companies in North Carolina

-State Farm is the cheapest non-owner car insurance in North Carolina, with rates averaging $285.
-The second most affordable option in North Carolina is North Carolina Farm Bureau, with an average rate of $324.
+State Farm offers the lowest non-owner car insurance rates in North Carolina, with an average cost of $285.
+The next most affordable option is North Carolina Farm Bureau, which has an average rate of $324.

-The table below shows the most affordable non-owner car insurance companies in North Carolina.
+The table below lists the most budget-friendly non-owner car insurance companies in North Carolina.

 CompanyAverage annual premiumAverage monthly premium